Kristen Carder, Founder & Owner

-I am the Founder & Director of Beyond Tutoring.
-More than that, I'm the wife of a really wonderful man, mom of 3 very loud school-age boys, a singer (yes, you read that right), and an indoor plant lover.
+I'm Kristen.
+I am the wife of a kind, funny, patient man; the mom of 3 very loud and rambunctious school-age boys; a singer (yes, you read that right), and an indoor plant lover.

 Below you will find my official, stuffy bio.
 If that interests you, keep on reading!